Crow language: Structure

 Vowel sequences across morpheme boundaries can be quite varied, but short vowels cannot appear alone in the morpheme: V:V (long+short), V:V: (long+long) and diphthong+V (short).
 Word finally, only a (in a diphthong), o, and u (allomorphs of the plural suffix) can occur after a long vowel.

 A wide variety of consonant clusters can occur in Crow.
 All consonants except for /h/ can be geminated.
 Voiced labials and dentals (phonemic m and n, allophones b, m, w and d, n, l) are resistant to clustering.
 Because they only occur intervocalically, l and w do not occur in clusters.
 The plosive allophones b and d only occur in clusters as the second consonant and only at morpheme boundaries.
-The nasal allophones m and n can only occur with each other with the exception of nm, or occur with h at a morpheme boundary.
-Clusters in general occur at morphemic boundaries.
+The nasal allophones m and n can only occur with each other with the exception of nm, which often assimilates to mm, or occur with h at a morpheme boundary.
+Clusters in general most often occur at morpheme boundaries.